Fall Colors · Lake · River/Creek · Views · Wildflowers · Wildlife

 Need to Know

-This route is strenuous and passes through some high alpine conditions.
+The route is strenuous and passes through some high alpine conditions.
 Be prepared with plenty of water, sun protection, and enough layers to withstand windy conditions.
+Highly recommend downloading the gpx file to your GPS watch or using the Trail Run Project mobile app

 Start by heading uphill on the access trail to the Rainbow Trail #1336: Alvarado Creek to Hermit Pass, and head north until the trail crosses County Road 160, a four wheel road that climbs up to 13,000 ft where it ends on the ridgeline.
 There are several options to get water at Middle Taylor creek or take a detour to one of the several lakes.
 At the pass, continue past the boulders halting vehicle traffic, down onto the Rito Alto Trail.